jmamma/MegaCMD/MD_MegaCMD_Stand/README.md

 Each STL needs to be printed twice.

-Recommended to print with PETG material and use a high infill above 50%.
+Recommend to print with PETG material and use a high infill above 50%.

+The beams will/should connect to the stand via an interefence fit.

 - 2 x MD Stand
 - 2 x Beams Long